darshselarka1497/Apple-AAPL-Stock-Price-Predictor/README.md

 ### Predicted TSLA Stock price with an accuracy of 90%

-### Data from 29th June, 2010 to 22nd July, 2020
+#### Data from 29th June, 2010 to 22nd July, 2020 taken from Yahoo

-#### The accuracy can be improved by further scaling the training data accurately
+#### The accuracy can be improved by further scaling and tuning the training data.